ucan-wg/awake/README.md

 ## 8.4 Is AWAKE quantum-secure?

-Many of the cryptographic algorithms uses in AWAKE are susceptible to a hypothetical quantum computer of sufficient size.
+Many of the cryptographic algorithms used in AWAKE are susceptible to a hypothetical quantum computer of sufficient size.
 We are waiting for at least the NIST Post-Quantum Cryptography Standardization recommendations before updating the protocol's cryptography to account for this attack vector.

 <!-- External Links -->